kiavashfaisali/KFWatchKitAnimations/README.md

 ```

 While the latter solution enables you to capture snapshots of animations you may have in existing apps with very little modification to the original code, it's important to know that the former less initial internal setup overhead with greatly increased legibility, thus it is greatly preferred.

+Make sure to check the console as you're recording your animations as the file path to the folder containing your recorded animations will be printed there.
+After copying the file path that was printed in the console, simply open Finder and press "Cmd + Shift + G" followed by pasting the copied file path.
+Lastly, drag-and-drop the animation folder into your WatchKit app and you're done!

+Note: A single recording that's been optimized for the 42mm Apple Watch will scale really well on the 38mm size, so don't worry about doubling up on the recording.

 ## Sample App
 Please download the sample app "WatchKitAnimations" in this repository for a clear idea of how to create complex animations for Apple Watch.